JElchison/curl-auth-csrf/README.md

 ```

 Notes:

 * The URL of the login page is `https://account.pbs.org/accounts/login/`
 * The HTML input field of the username is `email`
 * The URL we're taken to upon successful login is `https://account.pbs.org/accounts/profile/`
 * The URL of the logout page is `https://account.pbs.org/accounts/logout/`
-* The URL we want to scrap the zip code from is `https://account.pbs.org/accounts/profile/`
+* The URL we want to scrape the zip code from is `https://account.pbs.org/accounts/profile/`
 * The information scraped is the only data written to stdout, so we can grep over it to pull what we're looking for

 Another example, with a logout page and multiple pages fetched while logged in: